Tim Metcalfe: Reception

-James Brinsford of the Metro praised Coronation Street for highlighting the issue of illiteracy through Tim, stating that less than one per cent of adults are completely illiterate and said "Bravo Corrie!" for showing that despite the low statistics, it is still possible.
+James Brinsford of the Metro praised Coronation Street for highlighting the issue of illiteracy, through the character of Tim Metcalf, stating that less than one per cent of adults are completely illiterate.
+The review states "Bravo Corrie!", for showing that illiteracy persists.
 Radio Times David Brown praised the pairing of Tim and Sally, commenting: "Tim and Sally have been comedy gold since they got together".
 Dan Martin of The Guardian also praised Sally and Tim's relationship, calling it "the best story in Corrie of recent months."
-He went on to say: "If they can play the serious emotional stuff as well as they have done the comedy, they’ll surely seal their place in the Corrie Couples Hall of Fame".
+Martin commented, "If they can play the serious emotional stuff as well as they have done the comedy, they’ll surely seal their place in the Corrie Couples Hall of Fame".

-Duttine and Dynevor won the award for Best On-Screen Partnership at the 2015 British Soap Awards.
-They were nominated for the same award at the Inside Soap Awards of the same year.
-Duttine was also nominated for Funniest Male in the award ceremony.
-Duttine made the shortlist, eventually winning the award.
-However, Duttine and Dynevor did not make the shortlist and Emmerdales Charlie Hardwick and Chris Chittell (who play Val and Eric Pollard) won the award.
+Duttine and Dynevor won Best On-Screen Partnership at the 2015 British Soap Awards for their portrayal of Tim and Sally.
+The pair were nominated for the same award at the Inside Soap Awards that year, with Duttine also nominated for Funniest Male, eventually winning the award.
+Duttine and Dynevor did not win Inside Soap's Best On-Screen Partnership, with Emmerdales Charlie Hardwick and Chris Chittell (Val and Eric Pollard) taking home the award.